OlivierLD/raspberry-coffee/FONA/README.md

 ![FONA using UART](./FONA.png "UART")

- In case you dont want - or cannot - use the UART port (`/dev/ttyAMA0`) it is easy to use another port - like a USB slot.
+ In case you do not want to - or cannot - use the UART port (`/dev/ttyAMA0`) it is easy to use another port - like a USB slot.
 You just need a USB cable like the one at https://www.adafruit.com/products/954.